Backyard Suites and Multiplexes

 What are my next steps after determining I want to use a CMHC design?

-- Retain a ‘qualified professional’ (architect/engineer) to conduct a thorough review of the design and ensure it meets zoning and site requirements.
+Obtain a ‘qualified professional’ (architect/engineer/designer) to conduct a thorough review of the design to ensure it meets zoning, building code (specific to the property of land chosen), site requirements and is ultimately feasible for the applicant.

 - the ADU 02 design, consult the Backyard Suites page for additional information on permit requirements.